-This is exactly what it sounds like: One homeowner owns all rights, title and interest to the property.
-A married person can hold title “sole and separate” from a spouse, meaning the spouse doesn’t lay claim to any of the property.
+This is precisely what it sounds like: One person owns all rights, title and interest to the property.
+A married person can hold title “sole and separate” from a spouse, meaning the spouse doesn’t lay claim to ownership of the property.

-If the owner dies, the property is either passed on to heirs, or goes through probate to determine how it will be transferred.
+If the sole owner dies, the property is passed on to heirs listed in a will.
+If there’s no will, a probate court determines how it will be transferred.

 5. Living trust

-Real estate can be held in a trust, but there may be additional requirements when it comes to taking out a mortgage in a trust.
-Typically, the trust will outline what will happen to the interest in the property in the event one of the trustors dies.
-Lenders want to confirm there are no provisions of the trust that could affect their ability to collect on the mortgage.
+A trust outlines what will happen to the interest in the property if one trustor dies.
+Lenders require proof that there are no provisions of the trust that could affect their ability to foreclose on your home if you default on your mortgage.

-Having a living trust provides the clearest path to stating your intentions for any real estate you may own after you die.
-While your title vesting may give an indication of your wishes, a living trust provides specific details to avoid any confusion among heirs about how the property is to be handled upon your death.
+Having a living trust lays out a clear path to your intentions for what happens to the real estate you own after you die.
+While title vesting gives an indication of your wishes, a living trust provides clear specific details to avoid confusion among heirs about how property rights are to be handled upon your death.

 |Joint tenancy with right of survivorship (JTWROS)||